Sypnex-LLC/sypnex-os-apps/USER_APP_DEVELOPMENT_GUIDE.md

 **👉 [Development CLI Guide](devtools/README.md)** - Complete guide to unified development tools

-Use the modern CLI for streamlined development:
+Use the CLI for streamlined development:

 ```bash
 # Navigate to development tools